 Enforce smart policies.
-Organizations must adapt to today’s evolving devices and their use — whether the device is a smartphone, a printer, or a surveillance camera.
-Once you know what’s on your network, it’s time to enforce policies that provide proper user and device access, regardless of user, device type or location.
+Organizations must adapt to today’s evolving devices and their use.
+Whether the device is a smartphone, a printer, or a surveillance camera.
+Once you know what’s on your network, it’s time to enforce policies.
+That provide proper user and device access, regardless of user, device type or location.
 Protect resources via dynamic policy controls and threat remediation.
-It’s expensive and time—consuming to invest in security and it’s almost impossible to keep ahead of the hackers by innovating alone.
-Aruba Networks ClearPass Policy Manager Exchange ecosystem is designed to bring together best—of—breed third—party solutions to provide end—to—end security at the edge.
-Real—time analytics.
-Learn how Aruba Networks ClearPass Policy Manager Insight provides real—time analytics and reporting to better understand who and what is on your network, so you can resolve issues quickly.
+It’s expensive and time-consuming to invest in security.
+And it’s almost impossible to keep ahead of the hackers by innovating alone.
+Aruba Networks ClearPass Policy Manager Exchange ecosystem is designed to bring together best-of-breed third-party solutions.
+To provide end-to-end security at the edge with real-time analytics.
+Learn how Aruba Networks ClearPass Policy Manager Insight provides real-time analytics.
+And reporting to better understand who and what is on your network, so you can resolve issues quickly.

 Advanced Policy Management

 Enforcement and visibility for wired and wireless.
-With Aruba Networks ClearPass Policy Manager — organizations can deploy wireless using standards—based 802.1X enforcement for strong authentication.
-ClearPass also offers a way to create non—.1X policies on wired networks with OnConnect — for those organizations not ready to go full 802.1X and AAA throughout their wired infrastructure.
-Aruba Networks ClearPass Policy Manager allows for a hybrid approach to enable IT to gain insights about all devices — computers, smartphones and IoT – accessing the network.
-Concurrent authentication methods can be used to support a variety of use—cases.
-It also includes support for multi—factor authentication based on login times, posture checks, and other context such as new user, new device, and more.
-Attributes from multiple identity stores such as Microsoft Active Directory, LDAP—compliant directory, ODBC—compliant SQL database, token servers and internal databases across domains can be used within a single policy for fine—grained control.
+With Aruba Networks ClearPass Policy Manager — organizations can deploy wireless using standards-based 802.1X enforcement for strong authentication.
+ClearPass also offers a way to create non-.1X policies on wired networks with OnConnect.
+For those organizations not ready to go full 802.1X and AAA throughout their wired infrastructure.
+Aruba Networks ClearPass Policy Manager allows for a hybrid approach to enable IT to gain insights about all devices.
+Including computers, smartphones and IoT – accessing the network.
+Concurrent authentication methods can be used to support a variety of use-cases.
+It also includes support for multi-factor authentication based on login times, posture checks, and other context.
+Such as new user, new device, and more.
+Attributes from multiple identity stores such as Microsoft Active Directory.
+And LDAP-compliant directory, ODBC-compliant SQL database, token servers and internal databases across domains can be used within a single policy for fine-grained control.